devtron-labs/devtron-blogathon/README.md

 - **Documentation Contributions**: You can also contribute to our [Use-Cases section](https://docs.devtron.ai/resources/use-cases) in the documentation.
 Contribute blogs on topics that help the Devtron community.
 Follow the steps outlined in the repo to get started.

 - **Earn Rewards**: The top 10 blogs will receive exclusive Devtron swag and gain valuable experience in the open-source community.
-Fill tis [Contributor form](https://docs.google.com/forms/d/e/1FAIpQLSeNRM4CmYZRc29XVv48LUYGRYZJhfapXrZi2u4cx2toNE2UjQ/viewform) after your submissions.
+Fill this [Contributor form](https://docs.google.com/forms/d/e/1FAIpQLSeNRM4CmYZRc29XVv48LUYGRYZJhfapXrZi2u4cx2toNE2UjQ/viewform) after your submissions.

 ## Get Started Today!